Avenamar Peralta: Death

-Avenamar Peralta died at the age of 71 on October 13, 2014, at 10:30 PM.
+Avenamar Peralta died at the age of 71 on October 13, 2014, at 10:30 p.m.
 The rigor of 150 professional bouts took its toll on his health in the last years of his life.
 Avenamar asked for his remains to be cremated and then his ashes be scattered in places close to the affection of the Peralta family.
 First at the Station Site, linked to Avenamar's adolescence then in the Domingo Faustino Sarmiento Municipal Park, where he would go running as a boxer and the procedure ended at Almirante Brown Municipal Spa, where he went in the summers.
 His family and close companions paid a heartfelt tribute.